VanshDeshwal/notes/Data Science Notes/100 days of ML/Machine Learning Notes.md

 #### For nD data using Gradient Descent:

 ### Ridge Regression 5 Key Points

-- How the coefficients get affected ?
+1. How the coefficients get affected ?
 	All coefficients shrink towards 0 but never reaches 0.
-- Higher values are impacted more
+2. Higher values are impacted more
 	Large coefficients shrink more, smaller ones shrink less
-- Bias Variance Tradeoff
+3. Bias Variance Tradeoff
 	??
-- Impact of $\lambda$ on the Loss function as $\lambda$ increases, the loss function becomes narrow and moves towards origin
+4. Impact of $\lambda$ on the Loss function
+	 As $\lambda$ increases, the loss function becomes narrow and moves towards origin
-- Why the name Ridge Regression ?
+5. Why the name Ridge Regression ?
 	 ??
 ## 2. Lasso Regularization
 - Also called L1 regularization